BartvBaal/Thesis/papers.md

 * ?Doesn't equation 3.11.3 have the terms in the d/dt[] brackets the wrong way around, coming from 3.6.9?
 * Note for paper-writing; 3.12 has a helpful introduction as to why we're actually making the assumptions and where they come from & what we typically do to solve problems through the approximations
     - It also (eventually) introduces asymptotic series
+* ?Latitude distance Y (p106) is the surface distance from the equator?
+* ?How much of Ch3.17 applies to a rapidly rotating sphere, as in do some/all assumptions hold in a very oblate case?
+* Rossby waves in a Zonal Current, do be careful with "eastern/western" flows, as they refer to the direction *the wave is travelling*, which is different from the meteorological naming, where those terms refer to the *origin of the flow* (eg in fluid lingo an eastern stream is **headed** east, while in meteorology an eastern stream **comes** from the east)
+    - **I will follow the fluid lingo**
+* Stationary (Rossby) flows are only possible in the western flow, if K=K_s=\beta^½ - ?This isn't just for a stationary sphere anymore, right - since f_0 and \beta_0 (3.17.6) depend on \Omega?
+    - ?Since Earth is rotating eastward, this means only contra-moving waves can be stationary (which makes sense i guess)?
+    - ?In Townsend 2003, m\nu > 0 is a retrograde direction, so both \lambda+ and - have retrograde directions, but only the \lambda- are Rossby waves?
+Is is because the + solution ends at \lamda+ = m², while we are under the assumption that \lambda =/= m² ergo the solution should be ruled out => only the retrograde Rossby wave (\lambda-) remains as a solution in the 0<m\nu<2m² region?

 ---